EcoDynForecast/DAPPER/README.md

 burn = 10000
 ```

-Set the interval between save iterations in the chain.
+Set the interval between iterations in the chain taht you want to save.
 This will thin the chain and reduce the size of your saved chain

 ```{r}
 thin_interval = 2